Содержание

 BIND regularly searches the network interfaces for new or nonexistent

 interfaces.
-If this value is set to 0
+If this value is set to 0, this

 is not done and BIND only listens at the interfaces detected at